|

 Who We Are

-- With over 120 members, the Lake Merritt Institute is a community based, non-profit corporation that works with volunteers, schools and the City of Oakland in a cooperative, positive relationship.
+- With over 120 supporters, the Lake Merritt Institute is a community based, non-profit corporation that works with volunteers, schools and the City of Oakland in a cooperative, positive relationship.

-- With an office on the shores of Lake Merritt, the Institute is led by a board of directors and an executive director, Dr. Richard L. Bailey.
+- With an office on the shores of Lake Merritt, the Institute is led by a board of directors and an executive director, James Robinson.

-- Founded in 1992, we are supported by the City of Oakland, and members like you.
+- Founded in 1992 by Dr. Richard Bailey, we are supported by the City of Oakland, and supporters like you.

 What We Do